butlin/presentations/MEDI2101 Wk 9 thermoregulation.md

 ###  MEDI2101 Cardiovascular and Respiratory System
 #### Looking ahead to: Assessment task 3b

-<a href="https://ilearn.mq.edu.au/course/view.php?id=53730#section-18" target="\_blank">Description of AT3.2 Manuscript discussion, in iLearn.</a>
+<a href="https://ilearn.mq.edu.au/mod/assign/view.php?id=7612029" target="\_blank">Description of AT3b Manuscript discussion, in iLearn.</a>

-Data summary will be made available sometime this week (perhaps on the weekend).
+Data is available in iLearn.
+It is provided in the manuscript (PDF) in the iLearn AT3b description.

 --
 ###  MEDI2101 Cardiovascular and Respiratory System
 #### Looking further ahead to: Assessment Task 4 (Final Examination)

-Front page and second page of the final examination are <a href="https://ilearn.mq.edu.au/course/view.php?id=64513#section-25" target="\_blank"> available on iLearn</a>.
+The front page and the second page of the final examination are <a href="https://ilearn.mq.edu.au/mod/assign/view.php?id=7612061" target="\_blank"> available on iLearn</a>.

 --
 ###  MEDI2101 Cardiovascular and Respiratory System
 #### To do in Week 9

-<a href="https://ilearn.mq.edu.au/course/view.php?id=64513#section-17"> MEDI2101 iLearn Week 9</a>
+<a href="https://ilearn.mq.edu.au/course/view.php?id=70063&section=13"> MEDI2101 iLearn Week 9</a>

 ---
 <!-- .slide: data-auto-animate-restart -->